Projectyl/projectyl.github.io/README.md

 - [ ] Separate internships into seasonal (summer/winter) and throughout-the-year types
 - [ ] Add ability to filter database according to institution
 - [ ] Improve the appearance of tables in the database
+- [ ] Automate the generation of pdf from internship lists
+- [ ] Automate looking up webpages to see if new program announcements are available
+- [ ] Expand the list of summer workshops and summer schools by incorporating the remaining items from the google sheet